IntersectAustralia/mint-intersect/README.md

 Supports: RIF-CS harvest and LDAP integration.

-This code is licensed under the GNU GPL v3 license - see LICENSE.txt
+This code is licensed under the GNU GPL v3 license - see LICENSE.txt Sample institutional build with file system storage and local curation.

 Downloaded the latest builds here: